blackskygg/RollingLydia/README.md

 ![image](https://github.com/blackskygg/RollingLydia/blob/master/screenshots/rollingtab.png)

-Once you click the "Let's Roll" button, the program will start picking random names and problems from a preloaded list.
+Once you click the "Let's Roll" button, the program will start picking random names and questions from a preloaded list.

-When you click on the "Stop" button, the name and problem will stop changing, thus producing a result for you.
+When you click on the "Stop" button, the name and question will stop changing, thus producing a result for you.

-Once the roll is stoped, you can click on the problem title, and the description of the problem will popup.(See 3. the Problem List Tab for more information about the poped-up window).
+Once the roll is stoped, you can click on the question title, and the description of the question will popup.(See 3. the Question List Tab for more information about the poped-up window).

 The speed can be adjusted according to your need, and the unit is Hz(the number of names displayed within 1s).

-And you can also choose to roll the name only, which is useful when asking a question that's not in the problem list.
+And you can also choose to roll the name only, which is useful when asking a question that's not in the question list.

 ##2. the Name List Tab
 It looks like this.